merpheus-dev/WeightedRandom/README.md

 # Weighted Randomizer for Unity
 Allows you to get generic biased random selections depending on provided weight.

+**Best part of this randomizer is, it doesn't require to provide 100% total.
+It auto-calculates weights regarding to your weights**

+So you can pass  _Add->80%-Zombie_ _Add->70%-Zombie_ in the same total.

 ## Usage
 Simple example:
 ```c#